mdriscollic/docs/content/en/docs/Bulk Edit/_index.md

    - To return to the bulk edit, click **Keep editing**.
 The modal will close and you can continue editing.
    - To preview the entire list of records, click **Download preview**.
 A .csv file is downloaded to your local device.
-   - Click **Commit changes** to apply the bulk edit changes to the matched holdings records.
+   - Click **Commit changes** to apply the bulk edit changes to the matching Instance records.
 The modal closes and the message at the top of the **Bulk edit** pane displays the number of successfully changed records.

 8. To download the list of changed records, click the **Actions** button at the top right of the pane.
 Select **Download changed records (CSV)**.
 The .csv file is downloaded to your local device.

 ##### Instance note

-To perform a bulk edit on the **Instance note** field in the matched FOLIO Instance records:
+To bulk edit the **Instance note** field in the matching FOLIO Instance records:

 1. Click **Actions \> Start bulk edit \> FOLIO Instances**.
 2. Under **Options**, select the **Instance note** from the drop-down list.
-3. Click **Actions** to select the action you want to apply from the drop-down list.
-The following **Actions** are available to bulk edit the **Instance note** field in the matching Instance records:
+3. Under **Actions**, select the action you want to apply from the drop-down list.
+The following **Options** and **Actions** are available to bulk edit the **Instance note** field in the matching FOLIO Instance records:

 | Option | Actions | Data | Actions | Data |
 | :----- | :----- | :----- | :----- | :----- |